Phase Transitions and Stability of Eguchi-Hanson-AdS Solitons: Metric and Structure

 and then take the limit $p \to \infty$.
 The result is

 where

 One can then convert the polar coordinates on the $\mathbb{R}^2$ to standard Cartesian coordinates, giving

-In the strict $p\to \infty$ limit, this is the AdS$_5$ soliton~\cite{Horowitz:1998ha}, in coordinates such that the location of the bubble is at $z = 1$.
+In the strict $p\to \infty$ limit, this is an AdS$_5$ soliton belonging to the class first reported in~\cite{Horowitz:1998ha}, in coordinates such that the location of the bubble is at $z = 1$.
 One can easily check that the coordinate $\varphi$ is periodic with period $2\pi$.
-To the best of our knowledge, this connection between the Eguchi-Hanson-AdS$_5$ soliton and the AdS soliton has not been previously reported on.
+Strictly speaking, there are several topologically distinct solitons that can be obtained from the same local metric~\eqref{adsSol} depending on identifications performed on the auxiliary flat directions $(x,y)$ --- see, e.g.,~\cite{Page:2002qc}.
+In this case, the soliton corresponding to the large $p$ limit of Eguchi-Hanson-AdS has no identifications on these coordinates, i.e. the spatial part of the boundary metric is $\mathbb{S}^1 \times \mathbb{R}^2$.
+This is the same configuration first considered in~\cite{Horowitz:1998ha}, and henceforth we will refer to this case as ``the'' AdS soliton.
+To the best of our knowledge, this connection between the Eguchi-Hanson-AdS$_5$ soliton and the AdS soliton has not been previously reported on\footnote{The connection between the Eguchi-Hanson and AdS soliton geometries could be inferred from the results for lensed CFT partition functions~\cite{Shaghoulian:2016gol}.
+We are grateful to Edgar Shaghoulian who, after this work was completed, brought this reference to our attention. }.

 Regularity of the solution requires that $p \ge 3$ is an integer.
 Therefore, the $p \to \infty$ limit may be most cautiously considered as a `formal' limit.
 Nonetheless, it is difficult to overstate the utility of this result.
 As we will see in the subsequent sections, many of the quantities of interest cannot be evaluated exactly for the Eguchi-Hanson-AdS$_5$ soliton, but the asymptotics of these quantities can be effectively captured by the corresponding quantities for the AdS soliton.
 Said another way, Eguchi-Hanson-AdS$_5$ solitons for large values of $p$ behave in a manner similar to the AdS soliton.